tblivet/docs/development/components/grid/tutorials/modify-grid-in-module.md

 ## Full Example

-In tihs example we are adding the APE number to the customer grid and the filter for it.
+In this example, we are adding the APE number to the customer grid and the filter for it.

 ```php
 <?php